the journal of corporate citizenship

 In addition to articles linking the theory and practice of corporate citizenship, JCC also encourages innovative or creative submissions (for peer review).
 Innovative submissions can highlight issues of corporate citizenship from a critical perspective, enhance practical or conceptual understanding of corporate citizenship, or provide new insights or alternative perspectives on the realities of corporate citizenship in today’s world.
 Innovative submissions might include: critical perspectives and controversies, photography, essays, poetry, drama, reflections, and other innovations that help bring corporate citizenship to life for management practitioners and academics alike.

 JCC continues to produce occasional special issues dedicated to a single theme.
-Recent theme issues include: Responsible Investment in Emerging Markets, Business-NGO Partnerships, Creating Global Citizens and Responsible Leadership, The Positive Psychology of Sustainable Enterprise, and Textiles, Fashion and Sustainability.
+Recent theme issues include: Story Telling: Beyond the Academic Article Using Fiction, Art and Literary Techniques to Communicate, Sustainable Luxury , Responsible Investment in Emerging Markets, Business-NGO Partnerships, and Creating Global Citizens and Responsible Leadership.
 All special issues can be purchased individually as PDFs or in paperback.

 A key feature is the ‘Turning Points’ section.
 Turning Points are commentaries, controversies, new ideas, essays and insights that we hope will be provocative and engaging, raise the important issues of the day and provide observations on what is too new yet to be the subject of empirical and theoretical studies.